 Toggle the button for Group questions on the same screen

-If you group the Slider (text), Slider (numbers), Radio Button Rating types of questions on the same screen, it will ask you to choose a Standard, Condensed, or Table Display.
+If you group the Slider (text), Slider (numbers), Radio Button Rating on the same screen, it will ask you to choose a Standard, Condensed, or Table Display.

-The respondent can easily select the appropriate answer and then move on to the next question, and they're done.
-You're done, too; you created a great mobile-friendly matrix-style question!
+The respondent can easily select the appropriate answer and then move on to the next block.

 With your matrix-type question laid out as a form, you’ll avoid the pitfall that can happen with a traditional grid layout where respondents answer too quickly and go down the column selecting the same answer each time.

-Type your question and then choose each form field to be a Dropdown field type.
+Type you text and then choose each form field to be a Dropdown field type.

 We recommend offering not more than 5 answer options to keep things clear and user-friendly.

-This is how the form question will appear when the first answer box is selected:
+This is how your form will appear when the first answer box is selected:

-- Asking for respondent’s agreement with a range of statements – you can use this type of form question if your statements are short; otherwise, consider using a text slider question with one question per screen if your statements are longer or more complex
+- Asking for respondent’s agreement with a range of statements – you can use this type of form if your statements are short.
+Otherwise, consider using a text slider with one question per screen if your statements are longer or more complex.

-This is how your question will look like
+This is an example of how it will look like: